Safer Skies Initiative

 Third Safer Skies Forum Report

-At the first Safer Skies Forum, Canada’s Transport Minister launched the Safer Skies Commitment Statement, which is an international platform to advance the work required to avoid future aviation tragedies in or near conflict zones.
-To date, the Statement has been endorsed by 19 states and four international organizations.
+At the first Safer Skies Forum, the Minister of Transport introduced the Safer Skies Commitment Statement.
+It was signed by 19 states and 4 international organizations.
+The statement outlined their commitment to the work required to avoid future aviation tragedies over or near conflict zones.

 News releases